Elijah Robinson

-Elijah Robinson (born May 25, 1985) is an American football coach and former player who is the defensive coordinator of the Syracuse Orange.
-He played college football for the Penn State Nittany Lions and has coached them as well as the Temple Owls, Baylor Bears, and Texas A&M Aggies.
+Elijah Robinson (born May 25, 1985) is an American football coach and former player who is currently the defensive line coach at Texas A&M University.
+He played college football for the Penn State Nittany Lions and began his coaching career there.
+Robinson has coached in various defensive roles for the Temple Owls, Baylor Bears, and most recently the Syracuse Orange.

 Early life and education

 Robinson was born on May 25, 1985, and grew up in Camden, New Jersey.
 He attended Camden High School before transferring to Woodrow Wilson High School as a senior.
 At Woodrow Wilson, he helped them win the state championship with a 15–0 record and was chosen first-team All-South Jersey at center while also totaling 13 sacks on defense.
 He committed to play college football for the Tulane Green Wave and joined the team in 2003, but was ruled ineligible shortly before the season as he had not been approved by the NCAA Clearinghouse.
 He stayed in shape, became eligible with a passing SAT score, and re-committed to the Penn State Nittany Lions.

 As a freshman in 2004 at Penn State, Robinson appeared in three games and had one tackle while playing defensive tackle.
 He redshirted in 2005.
 He moved to playing on the offensive line in 2006.
 In spring 2007, Robinson was injured in practice and, when being checked out, was discovered to have a spinal condition that made him at risk of being paralyzed when playing football.
 He then retired from football rather than take the risk from playing.
 Robinson graduated from Penn State in 2008 with a bachelor's degree and later earned a master's degree in 2012.

 Robinson is a member of the Eta Alpha chapter of the Iota Phi Theta fraternity.